TanishSharrma/personal/GSoc_Proposal_Tanish_AIMA.md

 print (splitOdd10([10, 7, 5, 5, 2]))        # Returns True
 print (splitOdd10([10, 7, 5, 5, 1]))        # Returns False
 ```

+## Project Timeline and Details

+### **Community Bonding Period** : May 6th - May 27th

+Before the official time period begins, I plan to further study the previous verions of AIMA (Artificial Intelligence: A Modern Approach).
+During this period, under my mentor, I plan to :

+  - Solve issues and bugs being brought up by the members of the community.

+  - Learn about the requirements of the author.

+  - Understand the procedure and code being followed in the previous editions.

+  - Learn about the models and methods followed and the algoritms explained in the book for better understanding of the coding style to be followed.

+  - Study the previous AIMA GSoc projects

+### Working Period : May 27th - August 19th

+  - After understanding the work during the "Community Bonding period", start creating pull requests from the github repository and begin coding.

+  - Implementing pseudocode for algorithms for easy and simple understand of functions.

+  - All the work would be done in Python.

+  - Coding and providing examples for Theoretical Machine Learnning and Artificial Intelligence.

+  - Ensuring very clear coding, commenting, and documentation writing skills and showcasing enthusiasm for helping other people by explaining things well.

 ## Other Projects and Work Experience